 If you have just had a fresh accident, the first thing your mind should go to is the safety of you and others around you.
 People get injured and unfortunately die on our roads every day, so being aware of what’s going on around you after an accident is crucial.

 Call the emergency services, pay attention to who and what was involved in the crash so you can give you and others the best chance of getting through it in one piece.
 You may have only had a small accident, but sometimes there is more to these situations than meets the eye.
 People can get injured or hurt from innocuous knocks or hits, so ask if everyone is away and get everyone off the road if you can without putting their injuries at risk or under advice from the emergency services.
+Moving on, you will need more advice from a specialized lawyer.
+So call them right away if you already have one, or search for a car accident lawyer on your phone.

 You’re Not Out Of Danger Just Yet